The Awards

 The Innovation Award is near and dear to our hearts here at Healthy Teen Network because innovation helps us create solutions to meet the ever-changing lives of young people.

 With the Innovation Award, Healthy Teen Network recognizes innovation and achievements in adolescent sexual and reproductive health.
-A creative and youth-centered approach to problem-solving starts with young people and ends with innovative solutions tailor-made to meet their needs.
+We celebrate creative and youth-centered approaches to problem-solving that start with young people and end with innovative solutions tailor-made to meet their needs.

 There are so many different kinds of innovative solutions—from helping young people get the answers they need, to finding the right care, to feeling good about their sexuality, and so much more.

-The Innovation Award celebrates individuals or organizations committed to holistic and innovative approaches to promote equity, reduce health disparities, and be inclusive and affirming of the needs of all young people.
+The Innovation Award honors individuals or organizations committed to holistic and innovative approaches to promote equity, reduce health disparities, and be inclusive and affirming of the needs of all young people.

 What Are We Looking For?